Terms & Conditions

 - 9.4.
 When a new task is requested by the Customer, the Company will determine whether the request is a Fix or an Amendment.
 A Fix of any previously agreed and paid for item will be free from charges.
 Amendments are charged at the standard hourly rate.
 The customer agrees to pay these fees as invoiced.

 10. Browser Compatibility

 - 10.1.
-The Company will ensure that any website build is compatible with the current versions of Internet Explorer, Google Chrome, Safari and Mozilla Firefox browsers at the time of release when viewed on a desktop PC.
+The Company will ensure that any website build is compatible with the current versions of Google Chrome, Safari and Mozilla Firefox browsers at the time of release when viewed on a desktop Apple Mac and Apple iPhone.